 One answer is in the page’s informative nature.
 Specific pop culture references and well-recognized meme formats may create an accessibility that allows students to make light of the stresses of going to Tufts (see: Tobey Maguire leaving behind his Spiderman costume in tears, just like a student leaving the pre-med track after getting back their first Bio 13 exam grade).
 Another is the page’s ability to inform the Tufts community about student movements and Tufts community concerns, particularly for first years who may never have been exposed to them before.

-“People would be liking it…and then hit ‘interested’ in the event…and that’s why it felt really effective,” said Lambert about the meme.
-The meme even traveled beyond the bounds of the page and was reposted by dining workers on Facebook. “[Dining workers] were really excited about it, and were sharing it,” Lambert added.
-Though the memes posted about the rally enabled conversation and provoked excitement, Lambert clarified that it should not be considered a replacement for organizing tactics¾talking to people in person is still the most effective way to get people involved in activism.
+“People would be liking it…and then hit ‘interested’ in the event…and that’s why it felt really effective,” said Mina about the meme.
+The meme even traveled beyond the bounds of the page and was reposted by dining workers on Facebook. “[Dining workers] were really excited about it, and were sharing it,” Mina added.
+Though the memes posted about the rally enabled conversation and provoked excitement, Mina clarified that it should not be considered a replacement for organizing tactics¾talking to people in person is still the most effective way to get people involved in activism.

 Still, when used well, the page can be an informative tool for first years and the general student community.
 Many first years interviewed for this piece mentioned that the meme page was also their first exposure to the Tufts Housing League and the ongoing conversation surrounding In this way, memes can help center student action, and make activism visible and accessible to all members of the student body.

 Whether by addressing lack of diversity, student activism, or a light-hearted inside joke, the Tufts meme page helps facilitate community.
 As Jameson put it: “As a freshman, it makes me feel good.
 Other people are also overwhelmed or concerned about this issue, and making a joke out of it not only raises awareness of it, but also interconnects everybody.”